Here’s a video tutorial for another hand embroidery stitch – the rosette chain stitch.

 In the video, I’m using Trebizond (twisted silk).
 Perle cotton works great for this stitch, but really, you can use any thread – the finer the thread, the more delicate the effect.

-For more embroidery stitch videos, please visit my Video Library of Stitches Index.
+For more embroidery stitch videos, please visit my collection of how-to videos for hand embroidery.

 Have fun with it!